 - Staff Credits - Kirby's Dream Land - Super Smash Bros.
 Ultimate

-- King Dedede's Theme [Brawl] - Super Smash Bros.
-Ultimate
+- King Dedede's Theme - Super Smash Bros.
+Brawl

 - Kirby and the Forgotten Land - Running Through the New World